 Game theory is fascinating as a topic because of its diverse applications.
 The ideas of game theory started with mathematicians, most notably the outstanding mathematician John von Neumann (1903-1957).
-In the 1950s, a group of young researchers in mathematics at Princeton developed game theory further, among them John Nash, Harold Kuhn and Lloyd Shapley, and these pioneers can still, over 50 years later, be met at conferences on game theory.
+In the 1950s, a group of young researchers in mathematics at Princeton developed game theory further, among them John Nash (1928-2015), Harold Kuhn (1925-2014), and Lloyd Shapley (1923-2016).
+I was lucky to have met these pioneers in person and that they knew me and some of my work.
 Most research in game theory is now done by economists and other social scientists.

 My own interests are in the mathematics of games, so I see my own research in the tradition of early game theory.
 My research specialty is the connection of game theory to computer science.
-In particular, I develop methods to find equilibria of games, which make use of insights from geometry.
+In particular, I work on methods to find equilibria of games, which make use of insights from geometry.
 That interest is partly reflected in the choice of topics in this book.
 This book has also a strong emphasis on methods, so you will learn a lot of "tricks" that allow you to understand games quickly.
 With these methods at hand, you will be in a position to analyse games that you can create for applications to management or economics.